 Coverage type is the primary factor in determining whether your car insurance applies to a rental vehicle.
 Full coverage (collision plus comprehensive) means physical damage to the rental is covered under your existing policy.
 Liability-only coverage means physical damage to the rental is not covered.
-Both collision coverage and comprehensive coverage transfer to a rental vehicle when included on your policy.
+Both collision and comprehensive coverage transfer to a rental vehicle when included on your policy.

 If your deductible is $1,000 and the repair cost is $600, you pay the full $600 out of pocket because the damage falls below the deductible threshold.
 Many drivers assume "covered" means no out-of-pocket cost, but your deductible applies regardless of whether the damaged vehicle is your own car or a rental.